fredlcore/BSB-LAN/BSB_lan/BSB_lan/HOWTO.md

 in the software.
 The software is tested with the following components:
 - SainSmart MEGA2560 R3 Development Board
-- SainSmart Ethernet Schild Für Arduino UNO MEGA Duemilanove Neu Version W5100
+- SainSmart Ethernet Schild für Arduino UNO MEGA Duemilanove Neu Version W5100
 - BSB-Interface (see BSB_adapter.pdf)
 For this configuration pin A14 (68) ist used as RX and pin A15 (69) is used as TX: